-A key aspect of building a good relationship with your recruiter is communication.
-Keep your lines of communication open.
-Always make yourself available to your recruiter, even during non-business hours.
+Communication is key to building a good relationship with your travel nursing recruiter.
+Keep your lines of communication open, and be especially responsive when you are actively looking for jobs.
 Make sure they know the easiest way to get in touch with you.
-Travel nursing is a competitive market and when a job becomes available, it is beneficial to you and your recruiter to act quickly, and knowing the quickest and easiest way to contact you eliminates any potential communication barriers.
+Travel nursing is a competitive market, and when a job becomes available, it is beneficial to you and your recruiter to act quickly, and knowing the quickest and easiest way to contact you eliminates any potential communication barriers.

-Always stay in touch with your travel nurse recruiter.
-If your actively looking for a position, check in every few days to update your status and see if they have anything new.
-Recruiters generally work with dozens of travel nurses and they aren’t ignoring you, they just have a busy schedule.
+If you’re actively looking for a position, check in every few days to update your status and see if they have anything new.
+Recruiters generally work with dozens of travel nurses, and if they don’t get back right away, they aren’t ignoring you.
+They just have a busy schedule.
 Take initiative and contact your recruiter instead of waiting around for them to call you.
 Make it a point to keep up with your recruiter at least once a week, whether you stay in contact via e-mail or telephone.

 Being honest with your recruiter is crucial.
 First, be upfront with your recruiter before they start looking for a position for you.
 Refer back to your deal-breakers and make certain that your recruiter knows and understands what they are.

-During your contract, if there are issues (no matter how small) make certain to touch base with the recruiter and inform them.
+During your contract, if there are issues (no matter how small), make certain to touch base with your travel nursing recruiter and inform them.
 Let them know that you are/are not able to handle the situation at the present but want them to be aware.